adrianhowchin/sunkenland/README.md

 # sunkenland
 Files to create the Sunkenland dedicated server on Ubuntu using Docker and Wine.

+Note that this repo creates two images:
+1. The first is based on Ubuntu, and adds Wine and Steamcmd to create an image called "wine-steamcmd"
+2. The second is based the image above ("wine-steamcmd"), and installs the Sunkenland Dedicated Server

 You can find the Docker image on Docker Hub: https://hub.docker.com/r/adrianhowchin/sunkenland